kian122/django-to-do-list/README.md

 # django-to-do-list
-making a very simple but working to do list
+making working to do list